withdummies/withdummies.github.io/_posts/2019-05-16-causality-notes.markdown

 categories: jekyll update
 ---

-This are my notes on causality.
+These are my notes on causality.

-Concepts:
+# Concepts
 Ladder of Causation - Association (seeing), Intervention (doing), Counterfactuals (imagining).

-Ideas & Intuitions:
+# Ideas & Intuitions
 - Properties that remain invariant across environments are related to causation.
 - If we identify a property that doesn't change across environments we can predict in new environments and perform well.
 - The property will usually don't be a feature in our dataset but instead a function of several features ($\phi$ is a mapping between the feature space and the invariant properties).
 - Statistical Learning is about association, Causal Learning is about association, intervention and counterfactuals.
--

-References:
+# References
 https://medium.com/@akelleh/a-technical-primer-on-causality-181db2575e41

 https://www.inference.vc/untitled/